Frequently asked questions

 Here is a quick rundown on how we make web browsing all the more enjoyable and efficient for you:

-- Video pop-out allows you to watch most any video while you browse other web pages or even use other programs.
+- Video pop-out allows you to watch almost any video while you browse other web pages or even use other programs.

 - Battery saver stretches your laptop’s battery life when unplugged.

-- We have built-in features normally requiring third party installations on other browsers, such as ad blocker, and VPN.
+- We have built-in features which normally require third party installations on other browsers, such as ad blocker, and VPN.

 - Our search pop-up feature provides a convenient route for searching, copying and sharing any highlighted text on the web.
 If that text is a price tag or a unit of measurement, Opera will convert the value to your desired value.
 Time-zones can also be converted this way.

-- The sidebar seen on the start page provides access to popular messengers and shortcuts to your bookmarks, newsreader, downloads, history, and more.
+- The sidebar seen on the start page provides access to popular messengers and has shortcuts to your bookmarks, newsreader, downloads, history, and more.
 It can be pinned to your browser to take with you wherever you browse.

 We are continually working to make improvements to our browser and to create the next great innovation.
-Stay up-to-date with what we are working on our blogs page.
+Stay up-to-date with what we are working on with our blogs page.

 What about security?
 How does Opera protect my privacy?

 Opera protects your privacy as you browse in a few ways.
 First, Opera displays security badges in the combined search and address bar, giving you a quick glance at the security of a page.
 If the browser detects anything potentially dangerous, it will display a security badge to warn you.
 Read more about security badges.

-Second, Opera provides of a free, built-in ad blocker which eliminates websites from tracking your browsing history.
-The default mode for ad blockers will block ads on all websites.
+Second, Opera provides of a free, built-in ad blocker which prevents websites from tracking your browsing history.
+The default mode for ad blocker will block ads on all websites.
 The built-in ad blocker also stops cryptocurrency mining scripts from abusing your system’s CPU.